shaneklingelberger/QueerEar/README.md

 Inspired by the hashtags, I used Spotify Web API to determine playlists with the keywords "gay", "homosexual", "pride", "lgbt", "queer" to find songs associated with those terms.
 This generated 4323 playlists.

 Because the Spotify Web API would not allow me to get each song’s playlist without a business account, I had to shift gears.
 As a result, I extracted all of the songs in each playlist with playwright.sync_api, which had its own API limitations (about 25 songs per playlist).
-Unfortunately, the key word “gay” biased Marvin Gaye because of his last name, so I deleted all playlists with his name at this point.
+Unfortunately, the key in order to weight him the same as other artists.
 This generated 27,192 tracks.

 Now, I retrieved the proportion of each artist in all of the tracks.
 This generated 9363 artists.
 Originally, I ran the model with this data, but I realized that the proportion biased more popular artists, so I had to factor popularity out.
 I used “https://groover.co/en/lp/free-tools/spotify-popularity-score/” and the aforementioned playwright.sync_api to get each artist’s popularity.
 Up until this point, I used Python with Google Gemini to help with API requests.